Chappaqua Continuing Education

 About the Instructors

-SAM BIRENBAUM is a Horace Greeley graduate, Class of 2016, holding a Bachelor of Science in Advertising and Mass Communications from Boston University.
-He is currently pursuing a master’s degree in Psychology in Education at Columbia Teachers College’s Spirituality Mind Body Institute, with the goal of becoming a therapist and establishing a private practice.
-An avid meditator, writer, and artist, Sam has been deeply engaged in a personal spiritual journey for several years.
+SAM BIRENBAUM is a Horace Greeley graduate (Class of 2016) and holds a Bachelor of Science Degree in Advertising and Mass Communications from Boston University.
+He is currently pursuing a master’s degree in Psychology in Education at Columbia University’s Teachers College Spirituality Mind Body Institute, with the goal of becoming a therapist and establishing a private practice.
+A devoted meditator, writer, mystic, and artist, Sam has been on a deep spiritual journey for several years.
+He is passionate about sharing his insights and creating meaningful connections with his students.

-ELISA BREMNER, MS, RD, CDN, is a Practical Plant Based Dietitian and Founder of Green Bites, where practical nutrition meets planet-friendly palates!
-Additionally, she teaches culinary and nutrition classes at Westchester Community College and consults for JCCA/Pleasantville Cottage School as their Campus Nutritionist.
+ELISA BREMNER, MS, RD, CDN, is a Practical Plant-based Dietitian and Founder of Green Bites, where practical nutrition meets planet-friendly palates!
+Elisa teaches private and group plant-based workshops and consults for JCCA/Pleasantville Cottage School as their Campus Nutritionist.
 Elisa is passionate about helping clients add more plants to their plate.
-She holds a BS in Communication from Cornell University and an MS in Nutrition Education from Teachers College.
+She holds a B.S. in Communication from Cornell University and an M.S. in Nutrition Education from Teachers College.

-COURTNEY GRAVENESE, MS, RDN is a nutrition consultant and health educator in the New York Metro area.
-She is a Registered Dietitian/ Nutritionist for Nourish, a telehealth platform, and holds a Master of Science in Nutrition and Exercise Physiology from Teachers College-Columbia University.
+COURTNEY GRAVENESE, MS, RDN, is a nutrition consultant and health educator in the New York Metro area.
+She is a Registered Dietitian/Nutritionist for Nourish, a telehealth platform, and holds a Master of Science Degree in Nutrition and Exercise Physiology from Teachers College-Columbia University.
 Courtney has more than twenty years of experience including worksite wellness, individual and group nutrition education, fitness training, recipe analysis and health writing for various organizations in the area.
 Her combined degree in both nutrition and exercise physiology makes her uniquely qualified to field a wide variety of health and wellness questions and concerns from clients.

-ANTHONY J MARINO has been a Physical Education Teacher and Baseball and Wrestling Coach at Horace Greeley since 2002.
-He has been a certified CPR Instructor since 2002 and has taught countless Greeley students the important lifesaving CPR and AED skills.
+ANTHONY J. MARINO has been a Physical Education Teacher and Baseball and Wrestling Coach at Horace Greeley since 2002.
+He has been a certified CPR Instructor since 2002 and has taught countless Greeley students important lifesaving CPR and AED skills.

 MICHELLE MAZZOCCHI is the School Resource Officer at Horace Greeley High School.
 Officer Mazzocchi has been a police officer for over ten years.
 In addition, she was a Correction Officer for Westchester County for two years.

 SUSIE MORDOH creates moments for people to feel the love.
 She is a multi-passionate entrepreneur.
 Susie founded the award-winning event planning company, Greater Than We.
-She has a certified personal development coach, personal fitness & nutrition coach and is the author of the Feel the Love Transformation Card and a book titled LOVE IS.
-Susie lives in Westchester, has 2 adult children and a golden retriever.
+She has a certified personal development coach, personal fitness & nutrition coach, and is the author of the Feel the Love Transformation Card and a book titled, LOVE IS.

 Hobbies